frodenaesje/python_book/README.md

 ## About

-This repository contains companion material for the textbook *Programming in Python — Fundamentals*, covering data structures, algorithms, object-oriented programming, and file handling.
+This repository contains companion material for the textbook *Programming in Python — Fundamentals*.